 The Three Good Things exercise boosts gratitude.
 It helps us appreciate the little things in our daily interactions (Niemiec, 2018).
 At the end of your day, write down three things that went well and why.
 Do this for one week.

-Research supports that doing this once per week makes a person happier when compared to three times per week (Lyubomirsky, Sheldon, & Schkade, 2005).
-The point is this: If you want to increase your happiness, practice gratitude beyond saying, “Thank you.”
+Lyubomirsky, Sheldon, and Schkade (2005) found that doing this once per week makes a person happier than doing it three times per week, perhaps because the activity stays fresh and engaging.
+The point is: if you want to increase your happiness, practice gratitude beyond saying, “Thank you.”

 A Look at Using Positive Psychology with Kids

-Magyar-Moe and colleagues (2015) discuss the inclusion of several positive psychological constructs in more familiar treatment approaches.
-These include emotional regulation, positive emotions, and strengths integrated into cognitive-behavioral play therapy, positive behavioral support (PBS), and positive family intervention (PFI).
+Magyar-Moe, Owens, and Conoley (2015) discuss the inclusion of several positive psychological constructs in more familiar treatment approaches.
+These include emotional regulation, positive emotions, and strengths integrated into Cognitive-Behavioral Play Therapy, positive behavioral support, and positive family intervention.

 They also highlight the Penn Resiliency Program (PRP).
-The purpose of this program is to “increase resiliency in children and youth by coping with common, daily stressors” (Magyar-Moe et al. 2015).
-The 12-week program incorporates role-plays, games, cartoons, and stories.
-PRP uses Ellis’ ABC model to increase the use of cognitive skills to build resiliency.
+The purpose of this program is to “increase resiliency in children and youth by coping with common, daily stressors” (Magyar-Moe et al., 2015).
+The 12-week program incorporates role-play, games, cartoons, and stories.
+PRP uses Ellis’s ABC model to increase the use of cognitive skills to build resiliency.
 According to the authors, PRP accomplishes the following:

-- Decreased cognitions related to depression and negative thoughts, and;
+Decreased cognitions related to depression and negative thoughts

-Their review also includes the effects of several specific interventions.
-They are:
+Their review also includes the effects of several specific interventions, including:

-- “Mighty Me” — This technique teaches a child to externalize their concern.
-Doing this allows the child to gain control over it because they see the matter as outside of themselves.
+“Mighty Me” — This technique teaches children to externalize their concern.
+Doing this allows the child to gain control over their concern because they see it as outside of themselves.

-- Writing five things for which they were grateful every day for two weeks led to reports of greater well-being, and;
+Writing five things for which they were grateful every day for two weeks led to reports of greater wellbeing.

-CoVitality, a “model and measure of positive mental health for children and adolescents” (Magyar-Moe et al. 2015), is a counterbalance to the traditional comorbidity approach.
-Developed by researchers at The University of California Santa Barbara, the model is strengths-based.
+Covitality is a “model and measure of positive mental health for children and adolescents” (Magyar-Moe et al., 2015) and functions as a counterbalance to the traditional comorbidity approach.
+Developed by researchers at the University of California Santa Barbara, the model is strengths based.
 It comprises four self-schema:

-A study by Boman and colleagues (2017) found that CoVitality is a strong predictor of well-being and depression.
+Boman, Mergler, and Pennell (2017) found that covitality is a strong predictor of wellbeing and depression.
 They also noted that focusing on one or two of the constructs is not as effective as the four combined.
 They suggest that high school interventions should focus on all four constructs.

 Some activities are more effective with children and adolescents than others.

 This is because of their age and development.
-With this in mind, here are a few to consider using.
+With this in mind, here are a few to consider.

 A gratitude jar is a fun way to track the experiences about which we are grateful.
-This is a useful project for young or old.
+This can be a useful project for anyone.
 You will need a jar or canister, supplies to decorate it, and blank slips of paper.
 At the end of each day, write down three things or experiences on three separate slips of paper.
-Be sure to include why you feel grateful for each one and then place it inside the jar.
+Be sure to include why you feel grateful for each one, and then place it inside the jar.
 If you want, read these once per week alone or with your child.

-This teaches children to focus, be mindful of sounds and heightens their sensory awareness.
+This teaches children to focus and be mindful of sounds, and heightens their sensory awareness.

 Repeat this pattern with each finger.
 When the child finishes one cycle, ask how they feel compared to before they started.
 A modified version of this for teens and adults is to form a fist.
 Extend one finger at a time.
 Complete one full breath cycle (inhaling/exhaling) and then extend another finger.
 Do this until you release each finger.

 Understanding one’s purpose can begin in adolescence.
-Researchers Timothy Reilly and William Damon (Froh & Parks, 2013) created a thought-provoking activity using interviews as a jumping-off point.
-The Brief Purpose Interview includes ten questions.
-They are:
+Researchers Timothy Reilly and William Damon (as cited in Froh & Parks, 2013) created a thought-provoking activity using interviews as a jumping-off point.
+The Brief Purpose Interview includes 10 questions:

-- How do you show that (goal or value) is important?
+How do you show that your goal or value is important?

-- How do you plan on continuing to be involved in (goal or value), and for how long?
+How do you plan on continuing to be involved in this goal or value, and for how long?

-- How does (goal or value) influence your life?
+How does your goal or value influence your life?